 TVA is subject to EO 11990, Protection for Wetlands (EO, 11990, 1997), which mandates federal agencies avoid new construction in wetlands wherever practicable and otherwise minimize wetland destruction or degradation.
 During all stages of the design process, efforts have been made to avoid and minimize impacts to wetlands and waterbodies to the greatest extent practicable.
-The current layout shows potentially up to 1.33 acres of forested wetland impact in wetlands 1, 2, 4a, 4b, and 6 would be needed to reduce shading of the panels.
+The current layout shows potentially up to 1.33 acres of forested wetland impact (tree removal leaving roots in place) in wetlands 1, 2, 4a, 4b, and 6 would be needed to reduce shading of the panels.
 The amount of impact may be further reduced as the final plans are prepared.
 Any wetland impacts would be subject to the terms and conditions of a general or individual ARAP from TDEC pursuant to Section 401 of the CWA.
-Until the USACE issues its final jurisdictional determination, it is not known if a USACE permit pursuant to Section 404 of the CWA (33 U.S.C. § 1251 et seq.) would be required.
-SRC would obtain the necessary permit(s) and follow the permit requirements to minimize impacts to wetlands before construction begins.
-November 2023
+Based on the current proposed layout a USACE permit pursuant to Section 404 of the CWA (33 U.S.C. § 1251 et seq.) would not be required for wetland impacts.
+SRC would obtain the necessary permit(s) and follow the permit requirements and compensatory mitigation measures to minimize impacts to wetlands before construction begins.
+Additionally, with implementation of appropriate BMPs, impacts to wetlands would be further minimized during construction.